Western Australia

 Dating back tens of thousands of years, the rock art is on Murujuga, the traditional name for the Dampier Archipelago and Burrup Peninsula.
 It depicts images of people, animals and geometric designs.
 The area also contains stone features, camp sites, quarries and shell middens, providing a fascinating insight into the cultural life of Australia's Indigenous ancestors.

-As an outcome of the National Heritage Listing, we signed a Conservation Agreement with the Australian government, formalising our long term commitment to protecting the rock art on the Burrup Peninsula.
+As an outcome of the National Heritage Listing, we signed a Conservation Agreement with the Australian government, formalising our long-term commitment to protecting the rock art on the Burrup Peninsula.
 This included the establishment of a fund to advance the understanding and preservation of the rock art itself, as well as contemporary cultural and social values.

-All 3 DSL sites have Cultural Heritage Management Plans – providing comprehensive procedures and processes for the recording, protection, management and maintenance of cultural heritage.
+Both DSL sites have Cultural Heritage Management Plans – providing comprehensive procedures and processes for the recording, protection, management and maintenance of cultural heritage.

 Contact Dampier Salt